gnonio/weblas-unpacked/README.md

 */
 ```

-### Implementation notes:
+## Notes:

+* main issue: writing to an available slot of an already created tensor (ie. its rgba texture ) implies first duplicating it and only then write new values along with existing ( webgl limitation: we can't sample and write to same texture in a single shader pass )

+	original idea was to let user arbitrarily write to an available tensor slot

+* still envisioning a strategy to use up GPU allocated memory by Tensors' available channels
+	options: user | self managed

+	self management lifts burden of user but there should be situations where he must take choices

+	if user creates a glsl shader outputing multiple variables in the rgba channels it is not obvious how to make the weblas.unpacked aware of what those channels contain, but this is a specification of the project

+	default behaviour should reuse non used up textures, how to know in advance if user does not intend to use available slots after initial creation

+	Alternative: Mixed? hmm...

-keep in mind we are working with floating point values, there are differences in the way javascript and webgl deal with these (order of ops?)
+* keep in mind we are working with floating point values, there are differences in the way javascript and webgl deal with these (order of ops?)

-encoding float values is also prone to yield differences (hint: subnormals)
+* encoding float values is also prone to yield differences (hint: subnormals)

-texture lookup occurs via normalized coordinates, calculating these without care may easily result in lookup errors
+* texture lookup occurs via normalized coordinates, calculating these without care may easily result in lookup errors